mweel1/usa_high_level/USA-Internet/content-moderation/media-servers/index.md

 # Media Servers

-All media on the Italiann Internet must be stored on an approved media server.
+All media on the United States Internet must be stored on an approved media server.

 ## Media Serving